 Most ethnic groups have a landscape they can adhere to.
 It is made of space and mountains and rivers.
 Not us.
 Our landscape is made of time.

 So Grandma Chansky, as my Grandmother used to call her, came to the US.
 It wasn’t really by choice.
-Jews were being expelled from Russia and The Ukraine.
+Jews were being expelled from Russia and Ukraine.
 In the Pogroms, which were official systematic forced removal of Jews.
 If you were in the rural areas, by Cossacks.
-If you were in the cities, by mobs, by not being allowed to hold jobs or go to school or buy bread.
+If you were in the cities, by mobs, or army units, or by not being allowed to hold jobs or go to school or buy bread.

 They came to the US.
 One day, you and I and your Father, at least, should go to Ellis Island.
 And we should try to get Aunt Sef to go too.
 She loves to learn about her family and she and I both like research.
 Sef went by herself one year.
 And your Grandmother and I, another.
 Here is what we found in the archives.